opensbom-generator/spdx-sbom-generator/README.md

 Licensing
 ---------
-docker/cli is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/spdx/spdx-sbom-generator/blob/master/LICENSE) for the full license text.
+This project’s source code is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/spdx/spdx-sbom-generator/tree/main/LICENSES) for the full license text.

 ## Additional Information